jedidiahwahana/springelephant-2/README.md

-# psql-bot-bluemix #
+# springelephant #

-This repository demonstrates how to create a basic bot with LINE Messaging API, ElephantSQL (PostgreSQL), and bluemix.
+This repository demonstrates how to create a basic web application with Spring Framework, ElephantSQL (PostgreSQL), and bluemix.

 ### How do I get set up? ###

-* Configure your bot channel ini LINE@ developer

 * Bind ElephantSQL service to your APP